ReinoutA/simulation_bosch/README.md

 Brecht Van de Sijpe,
 Reinout Annaert

+## Setup
+Our setup:

+Python version: 3.12.2

+Required packages: logging, numpy, salabim, pandas, threading, tkinter, greenlet, os, glob, inspect, time, random

+To setup the project we would recomment the ussage of anaconda in order.

 ## Adding new algorithms

 New algorithms can be added by inheriting the Method-class, located in Method.py .
 The FCFS examples shows us how: